whosonfirst/whosonfirst-www-api/docs/docs.md

 }
 ```

 It's pretty straightforward.
 There are seven results (<code>total</code>) and this is the first of two pages worth of results (<code>page</code> and <code>pages</code>, respectively).
-You might already be wondering about the <code>next_query</code> property but <a href="#next-query">we'll get to that shortly</a>.
+You might already be wondering about the <code>next_query</code> property but [we'll get to that shortly](#pagination-next-query).

 <a name="pagination-cursor"></a>
 ### Cursor-based pagination

 Cursor-based pagination is necessary when a database can't or won't tell you how many results there are for a query.
 This means you will need to pass the same query to the database over and over again for as long as the database returns a <code>cursor</code> which is like a secret hint that <em>only the database understands</em> indicating where the next set of results live.

-For example, let's say you wanted to use the API to fetch all of the venues near the <a href="https://whosonfirst.mapzen.com/spelunker/id/420571601/">Smithsonian Cooper Hewitt Design Museum</a> in sets of ten.
+For example, let's say you wanted to use the API to fetch all of the venues near the [Smithsonian Cooper Hewitt Design Museum](https://whosonfirst.mapzen.com/spelunker/id/420571601/) in sets of ten.
 The API will respond with something like this:

 ```
 {